PaddlePaddle/docs/docs/install/conda/linux-conda_en.md

 ## Notice

-For domestic users who cannot connect to the Anaconda official source, you can add Tsinghua source to install it according to the following command.
+For domestic users who cannot connect to the Anaconda official source, you can add Tsinghua source according to the following command.

 ```